Auto-Transcript for S&P and NFSC Submission

 ERIA QUINT: Turning our attention more specifically to that upcoming vote, why do you think Imperator Costigan hasn’t endorsed your campaign?

 HIGH-SECRETARY SHARRAD: You’d have to ask him.
 I have great respect for Imperator Costigan and the tough situation he’s facing with his son still in the race.
 Considering the circumstances, I believe him remaining neutral is the right call.
-Though I would like to point out that the Universal Party has officially endorsed me as their candidate in this election.
+Though I would like to point out that the Universalist Party has officially endorsed me as their candidate in this election.

 ERIA QUINT: There are reports circulating that you and the Imperator haven’t spoken in weeks.